 poilane style sourdough

-Poilâne is the legendary, best-in-the-world loaf of bread.
+Poilâne is the legendary, best-in-the-world loaf of bread or 'miche' as per the French word for 'loaf'.
 This epitome of artisan traditional loaf, made all by hand, was developed by Pierre and then his son Lionel Poilâne in a Parisian boulangerie in 1930s.

 Pain Poilâne is all about stoneground flour, natural fermentation and wood-fired oven.
 Lacking the last element, I can’t very well say I’ve made pain Poilâne – and anyway I believe the recipe is a bit of a secret squirrel, in the league with Sacher, Coca-Cola and KFC crispy breadcrumbs (okay – I KNOW the other two are not in the same league as Sacher).